-The company raised approximately \$8,017,000 from the period January 1, 2020 through March 17, 2020, under the DSPP program.
-This amount excludes cash received in early January which was shown as a receivable at December 31, 2019.
+The company raised approximately \$2,164,000 from the period January 1, 2021 through March 22, 2021, under the DSPP program.
+This amount excludes cash received in early January which was shown as a receivable at December 31, 2020.

-For the years ended December 31, 2019, and 2018, approximately \$14,232,000, and \$13,781,000 was raised under the DSPP program, respectively.
+For the years ended December 31, 2020, and 2019, approximately \$28,390,000, and \$14,232,000 was raised under the DSPP program, respectively.

-The warrants represented by the ticker ZNWAA are tradable on the Nasdaq market.
+The warrants represented by the company notation ZNWAA are tradeable on the OTCQX market under the symbol ZNOGW.
 However, all of the other warrants characterized above, in the table below, and throughout this Form 10-K, are not tradeable and are used internally for classification and accounting purposes only.